CodeAx1avek/e-course-Django/README.md

    python manage.py runserver

 Usage
-To make the most of our application:
+-To make the most of our application:

 Navigate to the course enrollment section.
 Experience the user-friendly interface for a smooth enrollment process.
 Utilize the Razorpay integration for secure and hassle-free payments.
 Take advantage of the coupon code feature for exclusive discounts on course subscriptions.